solace-fi/solace-docs/docs/dev-docs/frontend/components/organisms/nft-position-card.md

 - `useWindowDimensions()`

-Info: Returns a `PositionCard` object that displays the token's information.
+Info: Returns a `PositionCard` object that displays the NFT's information.